Self-Questioning to Support Reading Comprehension

 By modeling and integrating technology, you can help your students understand self-questioning.
 Use hypertexts and mixed media to create a document with appropriate self-questions embedded via hypertext or word processor comments, and programs that can link audio questions to a written document.
-Check out the "Embedded Supports to Differentiate Instruction for Struggling Students" video for more ideas.
+Check out the video "Embedded Supports to Differentiate Instruction for Struggling Students" below, for more ideas.

 You can provide opportunities for students to practice self-questioning by asking them to generate their own questions, share their questions with peers, and respond to their peers' questions as well as their own.
 Have students co-read a text (e.g., in a Google Doc) and ask questions of each other in real time.
 Vary the environments in which students use this strategy by integrating self-questioning into reading, writing and discussion.
 You can even take advantage of smart phones by having students send each other text messages with questions.